BlueBrain/NeuroMorphoVis/docs/user/modules/gui/soma-reconstruction.md

 + __Blender Format (.blend)__
 The exported file can be opened _only_ in Blender and can be used for rendereing purposes.

+## References

+1. __Abdellah, Marwan, et al.__ "NeuroMorphoVis: a collaborative framework for analysis and visualization of neuronal morphology skeletons reconstructed from microscopy stacks."
+Bioinformatics 34.13 (2018): i574-i582.

+2. __Abdellah, Marwan, et al.__ "Reconstruction and visualization of large-scale volumetric models of neocortical circuits for physically-plausible in silico optical studies."
+BMC bioinformatics 18.10 (2017): 402.

+3. __Brito, Juan, et al.__ "Neuronize: a tool for building realistic neuronal cell morphologies."
+Frontiers in neuroanatomy 7 (2013): 15.

+4. __Lasserre, Sebastien, et al.__ "A neuron membrane mesh representation for visualization of electrophysiological simulations."
+IEEE Transactions on Visualization and Computer Graphics 18.2 (2012): 214-227.